St George's Hall, Bradford: Design

 The building's design, by Henry Francis Lockwood and William Mawson, was chosen from more than twenty-two designs submitted during an 1849 competition.
 Built of ashlar sandstone masonry in neoclassical style, the building was opened on 29 August 1853.
 Its stone was obtained from Leeds, as the Bradford quarries were not able to supply the stone needed for the venture, as they were not in full production.
 The architectural sculpture, including all the exterior swags and keystone heads, was executed by Robert Mawer.
-The style of the building was based on the Birmingham Town Hall and Liverpool St George's Hall, and was the first building in Bradford that was in an Italianate rather than a Greek Revival style.
+The style of the building was based on Birmingham Town Hall and Liverpool St George's Hall, and was the first building in Bradford that was in an Italianate rather than a Greek Revival style.
 Despite being well received by the locals, having a classical influence and its architects being awarded other lucrative contracts for other buildings in the city centre, the building was not liked by Nikolaus Pevsner.
 In his book on the West Riding of Yorkshire, he said it was a "...poor relation of Liverpool St George's Hall and Birmingham Town Hall..."

 The interior underwent extensive remodelling after the Second World War and again after fires in the 1980s.
 In March 2016 a £9 million restoration scheme was started.
 St George's Hall reopened in February 2019 with improved seating and sightlines, a flexible stage and newly refurbished Bars and Foyers.